-Why do you need a technical project manager?
-Project duration can vary from the course of a couple of weeks to a huge commitment spanning months – or even years – requiring the cooperation and cohesion of stakeholders from all tiers of experience i.e. entry level and C-suiters side by side, marketers rubbing elbows with software development team leads, and more.
+Technical project managers are an invaluable resource for projects that require the cooperation and cohesion of stakeholders from all tiers of technical experience i.e. entry-level and C-suiters side by side, marketers rubbing elbows with software development team leads, and more.

-Due to these kinds of complexities, projects often need an experienced technical project manager to get involved.
-In this article, we’ll dive into the responsibilities of a technical project manager’s job and the soft skills that make them essential to project management processes and strategies.
+In this article, we’ll dive into the responsibilities of a technical project manager and the soft skills that make them essential to project management processes and strategies.
 We’ll also share a few features from monday.com that makes their work much smoother.

 What is a technical project manager?

-A technical project manager is a project manager with specific and significant expertise in the technological aspects of a project’s management process.
+A technical project manager or tech PM is a project manager with specific and significant expertise in the technological aspects of a project’s management process.

 Technical project managers are important, particularly for complex IT or engineering projects, where a true subject matter expert is required to guide a project to completion and provide support for project team members.